YellowOnion/steam-runtime-tools/pressure-vessel/wrap.1.md

 `--runtime-id` *ID*
 :   Use *ID* to construct a directory into which the `--runtime-archive`
-    will be unpacked.
+    will be unpacked, overriding an accompanying `-buildid.txt` file if present.

     If the *ID* is the same as in a previous run of pressure-vessel-wrap, the content of the `--runtime-archive` will be assumed to be the same as in that previous run, resulting in the previous runtime being reused.

 `--share-home`, `--unshare-home`
 :   If `--unshare-home` is specified, use the home directory given